CDC 1700

-The CDC 1700 was a 16-bit word minicomputer, manufactured by the Control Data Corporation with deliveries beginning in May 1966.
+The CDC 1700 is a 16-bit word minicomputer, manufactured by the Control Data Corporation with deliveries beginning in May 1966.

 Over the years there were several versions.
 The original 1700 was constructed using air-cooled CDC 6600-like cordwood logic modules and core memory, although later models used different technology.
 The final models, called Cyber-18, added four general-purpose registers and a number of instructions to support a time-sharing operating system.

 Hardware

-The 1700 used ones' complement arithmetic and an ASCII-based character set, and supported memory write protection on an individual word basis.
-It had one general-purpose register and two indexing registers (one of which was implemented as a dedicated memory location).
-The instruction set was fairly simple and supported seven storage addressing modes, including multilevel (chained) indirect addressing.
+The 1700 uses ones' complement arithmetic and an ASCII-based character set, and supports memory write protection on an individual word basis.
+It has one general-purpose register and two indexing registers (one of which was implemented as a dedicated memory location).
+The instruction set is fairly simple and supports seven storage addressing modes, including multilevel (chained) indirect addressing.